Specnr/MultiResetWall/README.md

 To use the macro, run TheWall.ahk and wait for it to say ready.
 Start up OBS, then start up a [Fullscreen projector](https://youtu.be/9YqZ6Ogv3rk).

 On the Fullscreen projector, you have a few default hotkeys (You may customize these hotkeys in the hotkeys.ahk file):
-- (1-9): Will reset the instance with the corresponding number
-- Shift + (1-9): Will play the instance with the corresponding number
 - E: Will reset the instance which your mouse is hovering over
 - R: Will play the instance which your mouse is hovering over
 - F: Will play the instance which your mouse is hovering over, and reset all of the other ones